JayJayItyle/librus-scraper/README.md

 # librus-scraper

-a puppeteer-powered scraper tool with it's main goal being able to scrape synergia.librus.pl
+a puppeteer-powered scraper tool for synergia.librus.pl